ccorbi/dotfiles/README.md

 ### Moving around in folders (`z`, `...`, `cdf`)
 `z` helps you jump around to whatever folder.
 It uses actual real magic to determine where you should jump to.
-Seperately there's some `...` aliases to shorten `cd ../..` and `..`, `....` etc. Then, if you have a folder open in Finder, `cdf` will bring you to it.
+Separately there's some `...` aliases to shorten `cd ../..` and `..`, `....` etc. Then, if you have a folder open in Finder, `cdf` will bring you to it.
 ```sh
 z dotfiles
 z blog